Claude Arrieu: Notable compositions

 Arrieu was thirty-three when she wrote this reed trio.
 The work was commissioned by the ensemble, Trio D’Anches de Paris.
-Her trio shows the care she took with the part-writing, making sure to share material equally between the three instruments.
-The opening Allegretto ritmico is a swaggering pseudo-march, with contrasting, nostalgic episodes.
-The Pastorale et Scherzo is tender and swaying, sometimes faster and cheeky, and includes its own middle section.
-The Allègrement emulates a more militaristic sound.
-Her composition is mischievous, producing teasingly foiled expectations in a mildly anarchic manner.
+The opening Allegretto ritmico is a pseudo-march, with contrasting episodes.
+The Pastorale et Scherzo is tender and swaying, sometimes faster, and includes its own middle section.
+The Allègrement has a more militaristic sound.
 It's one of two works she composed for reed trio, the other being Suite en Trio (1980).